-Occasionally, if a signal can't be found using the external monitor, or when monitoring is more important, internal monitoring can be used.
-For internal monitoring, a small device called an electrode is inserted through the vagina and placed on the baby's scalp.
-This device records the heart rate.
+Occasionally during labour, if a signal can't be found using the external monitor, or when monitoring is more important, internal monitoring can be used.
+For internal monitoring, a small, thin device called an electrode is used.
+This is inserted through the vagina and neck of the womb (which will be opening during labour) and placed on the baby's scalp.
+This device records the baby's heart rate.

 How does cardiotocography work?

 CTG uses sound waves called ultrasound to detect the baby's heart rate.
 Ultrasound is a high-frequency sound that you cannot hear but it can be sent out (emitted) and detected by special machines.